-Most of the expenses related to investment activities are accounted for within the net asset value of investment funds and accordingly, will have an impact on change in unrealised gain & loss.
+Most expenses related to investment activities are accounted for within the net asset value of investment funds and will have an impact on changes in unrealised gain & loss.
 Expenses outside investment funds are mainly related to interest payments on swap contracts.
 Total expenses linked to investment activities are in line with expectations.